AdamAnSubtractM/animation-fade-in-module/README.md

 4. Open scss/_vars.scss to make changes to your global variables.
 4. Start building out your HTML.
 I've included index.html as a starting point.
 6. scss/base/ is the core of mySpaceBase.
 Build your UI layer in scss/ui/
-7. Do a find and replace on the entire project directory for '.myspaceBaseWrap' and replace the name with your project specfic name (e.g. '.gameCrusher3' )
+7. Do a find and replace on the entire project directory for '.mySpaceBaseWrap' and replace the name with your project specfic name (e.g. '.gameCrusher3' )

 Many CSS frameworks are meant to be included and left alone.
 But mySpaceBase is a boilerplate layer that can be built upon and tailored for your needs.
 It combines best practices for today’s responsive web with the core components we use on every project.
 Consider it the launch pad for your adventures into cyberspace.